Coding Conventions

 - No space after

-in inlined arrays
+[and before]in inlined arrays

 // Right